stwalez/devops-pbl/project_3_files/project_3.md

 ```
 ![models1.png](screenshots/models1.png)

-Update the route tables to include connection to the MongoDB model
+Update the route to include connection to the MongoDB model

 ![models.png](screenshots/models.png)